moroen/IKEA-Tradfri-plugin/README.md

 ### A note about colors
 When using a CWS (color) bulb, a CWS color selector device is created.
 Due to a known limitation when setting levels in Domoticz scenes, it's only possible to specify the first half of the available colors in a scene.
 Selecting a color from the last half, gives the color for level 100 (lime) when the scene is activated.
 A workaround for this is planned, but currently not implemented.

+### Curtains
+Domoticz sets the position of a curtain as a percentage between 0 (fully open) to 100 (fully closed).
+You need to set the maximum posistion of the curtain before using Domoticz.
+Please refer to the instructions from IKEA on how to set the maximum position of a curtain.

 ## Usage
 Lights and devices have to be added to the gateway as per IKEA's instructions, using the official IKEA-tradfri app.